-By contrast, a hardware encrypted USB drive functions independently of the computer as it features a dedicated processor embedded on the actual drive that manages the encryption.
-It has an always-on encryption process with protection against brute force password attacks; encrypted data is not accessible and cannot be copied.
+By contrast, a hardware-encrypted USB drive functions independently of the computer because it features a dedicated processor embedded on the actual drive that manages the encryption.
+It has an always-on encryption process with protection against brute-force password attacks; encrypted data is not accessible and cannot be copied.

-Kingston's enterprise and military grade hardware encrypted USB drives utilise AES 256-bit encryption in XTS mode.
-A globally approved encryption technique, the AES 256-bit provides rigorous data safeguards.
-By utilising two separate keys at different stages of the encryption/decryption process, XTS mode has a similar effect to encrypting the data twice.
+Kingston's enterprise and military-grade hardware-encrypted USB drives utilize AES 256-bit encryption in XTS mode.
+A globally approved encryption technique, AES 256-bit provides rigorous data safeguards.
+By utilizing two separate keys at different stages of the encryption/decryption process, XTS mode has a similar effect to encrypting the data twice.

-In use, the encryption key is derived from the drive controller's random number generator which the user's password unlocks.
-As authentication takes place within the device's cryptohardware, encryption keys and other critical security functions are protected against common exploits such as BadUSB, cold boot attacks, malicious code and brute force attacks.
+In use, the encryption key is derived from the drive controller's random number generator that the user's password unlocks.
+Since authentication takes place within the device's crypto-hardware, encryption keys and other critical security functions are protected against common exploits such as BadUSB, cold boot attacks, malicious code, and brute-force attacks.

-One of the most immediate benefits of hardware encryption is that the performance of the drive is significantly better than a software encrypted drive as there is no offloading of encryption tasks onto the host computer.
+One of the most immediate benefits of hardware encryption is that the performance of the drive is significantly better than a software-encrypted drive as there is no offloading of encryption tasks onto the host computer.
 Everything takes place within the drive.

-Hardware encrypted USB drives such as the Kingston IronKey D500S are password protected devices that are encrypted out of the box.
+Hardware-encrypted USB drives such as the Kingston IronKey D500S are password-protected devices that are encrypted out of the box.
 In use, only the write-protected launcher volume is visible to begin with as this contains the application used to authenticate the password and unlock the main encrypted storage volume.
-This procedure avoids installing any kind of driver or software on the host PC.
+This procedure avoids the need to install any kind of driver or software on the host PC.

-Furthermore, Kingston hardware encrypted USB drives feature digitally-signed firmware which prevents any firmware manipulation within the device.
-Having this additional layer of security provides protection against attacks such as BadUSB which exploits an inherent vulnerability in USB device firmware.
+Furthermore, Kingston hardware-encrypted USB drives feature digitally-signed firmware, which prevents any firmware manipulation within the device.
+Having this additional layer of security provides protection against attacks such as BadUSB that exploit an inherent vulnerability in USB device firmware.
 This can lead to covertly executed commands or malicious code being run on the host computer.

-Of course, a 'Block All Ports' approach would limit the risk of BadUSB exploits, but why sacrifice productivity with such outdated practices?
-As highlighted above, a secure environment can be maintained in tandem with portable storage device use if simple procurement and deployment procedures are in place to introduce hardware encrypted USB drives.
+Of course, a 'Block All Ports' approach would limit the risk of BadUSB exploits-but why sacrifice productivity with such outdated practices?
+As highlighted above, a secure environment can be maintained in tandem with the use of portable storage devices if simple procurement and deployment procedures are in place to introduce hardware-encrypted USB drives.